BrodiePearson/POA_Computing/README.md

 ## Additional resources
 - Jesse Cusack's [`scientific-workflow`](https://github.com/jessecusack/scientific-workflow)
 for thorough information on setting up your research workflow.
-- The Lagrangian Ocean Lab's [`GettingStarted` guide](https://github.com/LagrangianOceanLab/GettingStarted) for a quick highlight on getting started with computing in CEOAS.
+- The Lagrangian Ocean Lab's [`GettingStarted`](https://github.com/LagrangianOceanLab/GettingStarted)
+guide for quick highlights to get started with computing in CEOAS.